Vizzuality/science-data-engineer-challenge/README.md

 Please, feel free to surprise us, and showcase any skills that you think are important!

 Keep in mind that there is no right or wrong answer.
 If you feel like your process isn't perfect, don't worry.
-This is just meant to be an exercise to help us gauge where you are in terms of your current capacity and be a talking point during the interview.
+This is just meant to be an exercise to help us gauge where you are in terms of your current capacity and be a talking point during the next interview.

 ## The challenge